tangledhelix/DP_ohiovets/README.md

 Some inconsistencies in spelling, hyphenation, and punctuation have been retained.

-A number of typos in human or placee names were found and corrected, some by correlating with names elsewhere in the text.
+A number of typos in human or place names were found and corrected, some by correlating with names elsewhere in the text.

+The errata in the original book, beginning on page {TBD} was applied to the text.

 p.
 60: Inserted a probable missing beginning of paragraph: [It] is perhaps...